anilpiparaiya/BlogEase/README.md

 ---

-Thank you for using NoteTakingApp, your go-to website for everyday lifestyle needs.
+Thank you for using BlogEase app, your go-to website for everyday lifestyle needs.
 If you have any questions or feedback, please feel free to reach out to us at [anilkumarpiparaiya@gmail.com](mailto:anilkumarpiparaiya@gmail.com).
 Enjoy your journey to a better and more informed lifestyle!